emrysr/redesigned-tribble/README.md

 # redesigned-tribble
 **This is a frontend for the emoncms API**

 vuejs and bootstrap 4 version of the emoncms UI.
-This project has no server side scripting all JS,HTML and CSS
+This project has no server side scripting all JS,HTML and CSS.

 # Install the project
 - `$ git clone git@github.com:emrysr/redesigned-tribble.git` clone my repo (or your fork)